cooper/ferret/doc/Keywords.md

 Declares a class instance initializer.

 A class may have any number of initializers.
-Initialize succeeds as long as at least one of them is satisfied.
+Initialization succeeds as long as at least one of them is satisfied.
 The first one found is considered default and dictates the `init` signature.

 ```